Redcurrants: A guide to the planting, care, harvesting and pruning of this easy to grow fruit

 Site selection and soil preparation:

 Redcurrants thrive in well-drained soil with good air circulation and full sunlight.
 I chose a spot in my garden with at least six hours of direct sunlight daily.
-While they will grow in a variety of locations the fruit will taste batter if the bushes get more sunshine.
+While they will grow in a variety of locations the fruit will taste better if the bushes get more sunshine.

 Ensure your soil has a pH level of around 6.0 to 6.5, slightly acidic.
 Proper soil preparation is key to a successful harvest.